outl1ne/create-frontend/readme.md

 * SCSS with autoprefixer, normalize.css
 * Hot reload for development
 * Works with zero configuration, but customization is possible if needed
+* Use whatever backend you want.
+Html files are built from `/client/html` by default, with assets automatically linked.

 ## Usage